Norwegian Smoking Pipe

 Our Norwegian smoking pipe was either brought from Norway in the late 1800s when my grandfather emigrated to the USA, or it was mailed to him as a gift from family members in Norway.

-Unfortunately, the pipe has gone missing from my Dads home, and I've only found one pipe like it on the internet.
+Unfortunately, the Norwegian smoking pipe has gone missing from my Dads home, and I've only found one pipe like it on the internet.

 I know nothing of it's history, how old it might be, if it was used only for certain occasions, etc., and Dad recently passed away and therefore I cannot ask him.

-I've seen a picture of an identical pipe (except for color) on the website: pipe-maker.com in their antique-pipes section
+I've seen a picture of an identical Norwegian smoking pipe (except for color) on another website: pipe-maker.com in their antique-pipes section

-This website indicates that the particular pipe displayed on their home page was:
+A website seems to indicate that this particular pipe displayed on their home page was:

 Made by G. Larsen of Lillehammer, in 1870 and is representative for the Scandinavian/North European pipe tradition dating from early 19th century until about 1920.

-We are curious about the pipes history, value, whether they were made throughout Norway (grandfather was from Oppland area) and commonly used throughout Norway, or just in certain areas or by certain people, etc.
+We are curious about Norwegian smoking pipe history, the value, whether they were made throughout Norway (grandfather was from Oppland area) and commonly used throughout Norway, or just in certain areas or by certain people, etc.

 Diane